ChristophReich1996/Pade-Activation-Unit/README.md

 If you would like to fix the weights of multiple PAUs in a `nn.Module` just call `module = pau.freeze_pau(module)`.

-For a more detailed examples on who to use this implementation please refer to the [example](example.py) file (requires Matplotlib to be installed).
+For a more detailed examples on hwo to use this implementation please refer to the [example](example.py) file (requires Matplotlib to be installed).

 The PAU takes the following parameters.